Hyundai E-GMP EV Platform Revealed With Up To 310 Miles Of Range

 By the year 2025, Hyundai Motor Group will offer 23 distinct all-electric vehicles, some of which will be built on a dedicated EV chassis.
 Today, the automaker revealed that modular platform, dubbed E-GMP.
 The E-GMP architecture, which can be reconfigured to suit subcompact, compact, and midsize cars and SUVs, will offer a range of up to 310 miles, while also enabling performance-oriented EVs to sprint to 60 miles per hour in 3.5 seconds.

 The E-GMP platform will first appear on the 2022 Hyundai Ioniq 5, the first dedicated vehicle from the company’s forthcoming EV sub-brand.
-After the Ioniq 5, the electric architecture will underpin a yet-to-be-revealed Kia model, which will take the form of an entirely new design and use “an exciting powertrain,” according to Hyundai Motor Group executives.
-Following that, E-GMP will make its way to the luxury-oriented Genesis division, giving that brand its first-ever EV product to compete with the likes of the Tesla Model 3 and Model S, BMW iX, and Audi E-Tron.
+After the Ioniq 5, the architecture will underpin a Kia model with an entirely new design and “an exciting powertrain,” according to company representatives.
+E-GMP will also make its way to the luxury-oriented Genesis division, giving that brand its first-ever EV product to compete with everything from the Tesla Model 3 and Model S to the BMW iX and Audi E-Tron Sportback.
+Unfortunately, total battery capacity is unconfirmed, but Hyundai did promise up to 600 horsepower (447 kilowatts) from the E-GMP platform.

 Flexibility